 - Teaching Arrangements

-- Four 50-minute lectures per week, plus four tutorials over the Summer School teaching
+Four 50-minute lectures per week, plus five tutorials over the Summer School teaching period

 - Graduate Attributes Emphasised